Which is the best Bluetooth helmet?

 Features of a Bluetooth helmet

-Bluetooth helmets can be so high tech these days that it is easy to get swayed by all the schmancy features and glossy advertorials that boast of rear mounted cameras and 3d visual imagery.
+Bluetooth helmets can be so high tech these days that it is easy to get swayed by all the schmancy features and glossy advertorials that boast of rear-mounted cameras and 3d visual imagery.
 But when you are out shopping, you should only consider the essentials that allow you to communicate effectively and has a few practical features that help you during your rides.

 At the forefront of the desirable features is the audio quality.
 How clearly can you hear the audio and communicate with others?
-Considering that you will be riding at high speeds, it goes without saying that there will be ample ambient sound with wind blowing into your helmets.
+Considering that you will be riding at high speeds, it goes without saying that there will be ample ambient sound with a wind blowing into your helmets.
 Can the Bluetooth helmet drain out the surrounding sound and give you crystal clear audio?
 This is a critical feature even if you are using it to listen to music.
 What good is a Bluetooth device if you have to pump up the volume to deafening levels?
 Look for headsets that offer excellent noise cancellation.

-Some Bluetooth devices auto-adjust the volume according the ambient sound.
+Some Bluetooth devices auto-adjust the volume according to the ambient sound.
 If there is a lot of disturbance, it automatically cranks the volume up.
 But as your bike slows down and is about to come to a standstill, it will reduce the volume automatically to ensure that you don’t pop your eardrum.

 All Bluetooth helmets allow you to connect with compatible Bluetooth devices like MP3 players and GPS systems.
 But that’s not what defines the connectivity features.
 If you are riding in a group, then you may want to communicate with multiple group members.
 A lot of Bluetooth headsets feature an intercom function that lets you make conference calls with up to 5 Bluetooth devices at a time.
 The intercom feature has a maximum connectivity range though and may not work if your riders are more than 1000 meters away.
 Other connectivity features include audio inputs with custom volume settings to connect non-Bluetooth devices.
 This allows you to customize the volume level for each audio device that you connect to the helmet.